 Want to eat healthier and encourage your family to do so?
 Want to eat delicious, nutrient-filled fruits and vegetables ripened on the plant?
 Want to support a local farm that follows Jewish values and sustainable, organic practices?
 Want to reduce your carbon footprint and support a cleaner environment through your eating?
 Then join the Jeremiah CSA through Sandhill Family Farms!A CSA (Community-Supported Agriculture) is a farm share program in which individuals and families have the opportunity to purchase a weekly (or in some cases, bi-weekly) share of produce directly from a local farm during the harvest season, from June through October.
 The box of produce is brought to a pick-up location — in this case, conveniently located in the temple on Wednesdays — where shareholders pick up their weekly supply and bring it home to enjoy.

 Shareholders will receive weekly e-mails describing happenings at the farm and what will be included in the weekly share in order to plan ahead, and at times information like recipes and serving suggestions for the fruit and vegetables in the share.
 There will also be opportunities to visit the farm for educational programming, holiday events, and farmstead dinners.

 We are growing a garden near Temple Jeremiah’s south parking lot.
 Help us plant vegetables to be donated or use this as a quiet reflecting space.
-For more information, contact Rabbi Segal or Gary Stolberg.
+For more information, contact Rabbi Heaps or Gary Stolberg.

 Our Green Team is working hard to find ways to make our building more environmentally friendly and to teach our congregants the values of being good to our earth.
-For more information about the committee, contact Barry Slotnick or Rabbi Segal.
+For more information about the committee, contact Barry Slotnick or Rabbi Heaps.